sacha-renault/portfolio-jekyll/_posts/24-06-01-music-asset-generation.md

 ### Tackling the Dataset Challenge

 One of the key challenges in this project was the lack of large-scale music datasets.
-To address this, I used the custom DDPM to augment the dataset.
-By adding controlled levels of noise to my original audio samples, I was able to expand the dataset artificially.
-This allowed me to simulate a much larger dataset, which is especially important for projects where access to large, diverse datasets is limited.
+To address this, I used data augmentation techniques, including filtering, cutting, and merging audio samples.
+These audio processing methods allowed me to artificially expand the dataset by creating variations of the original audio.
+This approach was crucial for simulating a larger and more diverse dataset, especially when dealing with limited data availability.

 ### Running on GPU